Main navigation

 Curriculum

-Students will
+Students will:

-• specialize in either Aerospace Materials or Aerospace Systems streams
+• Specialize in either Aerospace Materials or Aerospace Systems streams.

-• develop necessary problem-solving capability and experimental skills
+• Cultivate problem-solving skills and experimental expertise.

 Professional Recognitions